kadenjenson/BearCanyon/README.md

 X Implement ability to add pictures to projects

-* Add file upload status to show file name when uploaded
+x Add file upload status to show file name when uploaded

 * Implement ability for users to comment on project posts